estatewatch/estatewatch.github.io/content/blog/secondpost.md

 A planning application was submitted in June this year, for demolition of the [Teviot estate](estates/teviot) in Poplar and construction of 1928 new homes of which 411 social or London Living Rent, 98 intermediate affordable and 1419 private homes.

-The planning application says that the 411 replacement social will be provided either as social rent or THLR (Tower Hamlets Living Rent) which is around three times more expensive than social rent.
+The planning application says that the 411 replacement social-rented homes will be provided either as social rent or THLR (Tower Hamlets Living Rent) which is around three times more expensive than social rent.

 This is breach of the Mayor's own policy which says that social rented homes must be replaced with like-for-like tenure.
 The Mayor's [stage 1 report](https://development.towerhamlets.gov.uk/online-applications/files/844BA29DA92775EF861EA51FC8D34223/pdf/PA_24_00922_A1-GLA_STAGE_1_REPORT-2102510.pdf) for the planning application brushes over this and is silent on the fact that the 35% affordable housing proposed falls short of his 50% minimum policy requirement for estate regenerations.